Data Pipeline

 Streaming does not mean the pipeline is continuously running.
 Execution can still be scheduled, but each run is

 incremental.
-Currently, the only way to deploy a continuously running pipeline is by selecting the Delta Live Tables
+Currently, the only way to deploy a continuously running pipeline is by selecting the Databricks pipeline

 orchestrator with continuous: True